kuznetsss/delegate.nvim/README.md

-# Delegate.nvim
+# 🤝 Delegate.nvim

-[!NOTE]
+> [!Important]
-This plugin is still in development (even though I'm using it in my daily workflow).
+> This plugin is still in development (even though I'm using it in my daily workflow).
-API may change in the future.
+> API may change in the future.

 Delegate your tasks to the plugin.